 Start with steaming the broccoli until it’s just under cooked (you’ll be adding it at the end to finish it off).

-Next, heat the wok and brown the chicken on all sides.
+Next, heat the wok or pan and brown the chicken on all sides.

 I use chicken thighs because it’s juicier and full of flavor.
 Once the chicken is browned, remove it from the wok and set aside.

-Add some oil to the wok and stir fry garlic, green onions and ginger (being careful not to let it get too dark).
+Add some oil to the wok or pan and stir-fry the garlic, green onions and ginger (being careful not to let it get too dark).

-Put the chicken back in the wok.
-Add the soy sauce, hoisin sauce and hot water.
+Put the chicken back in the pan and add the soy sauce.

 It’s that simple.
 Serve and enjoy!